FAQ’s

-Will I be put to sleep?
+Will I be put to sleep during my coaching/hypnotherapy session?

 Can only weak-minded people be hypnotized?